No Tags Found!

 Dear Friend,

-There are some personalities who don't know anything in HR or to have practical knowledge in HR.
-But he/she might have done their MBA in abroad.
-Doing MBA from abroad nothing makes much difference.
+There are some individuals who don't know anything about HR or lack practical knowledge in HR, even if they have obtained their MBA abroad.
+Obtaining an MBA from abroad doesn't make much difference.

-Likewise, even in abroad there are so many institutions offering MBAs in the similar manner, so nothing makes difference except practical analysis, handling a situation, case studies, etc., etc., which comes through only experiences.
+Similarly, abroad, many institutions offer MBAs in a similar manner, with little difference other than practical analysis, handling situations, case studies, etc., which come through experience.

 From India, Madras